cut-dicl/octopus/README.md

   <value>[DISK]file:///path/to/datadisk1,[DISK]file:///path/to/datadisk2,[SSD]file:///path/to/datassd,[MEMORY]file:///path/to/folder/for/mem/metadata</value>
 </property>
 ```
-To use the new OctopusFS policies, you need to specify the following configurations:
+To use the new OctopusFS policies, you need to specify the following configurations in `hdfs-site.xml`:
 ```
 <property>
   <name>dfs.default.storage.tier.policy</name>